Zuckerberg-Musk fight is on: Meta launches 'Twitter Killer' Threads app

 Still, she said, Meta only needs to convince a quarter of Instagram's users to join Threads in order to rival Twitter's size.
 "The reality is that Meta doesn't need to convert Twitter power users into Threads users."

-(Reporting by Katie Paul; Additional reporting by Sheila Dang, Chavi Mehta and Bansari Kamdar; Editing by Kenneth Li and David Gregorio)
+(Reporting by Katie Paul; Additional reporting by Sheila Dang, Chavi Mehta and Bansari Kamdar; Editing by David Gregorio and Christopher Cushing)

 ((Katie.Paul@thomsonreuters.com;))